 Advanced level training is also available and is being developed further, this includes - Autism Spectrum Conditions and Mental Health, Autism Spectrum Conditions and Sexuality, Sensory Issues, Further Communication, Key-Worker Role, PCP Facilitation Skills, Mental Capacity.
 The team are in the process of acquiring endorsement from respected further education establishments to accredit the advanced training to diploma level.

 Staff also have licensed Makaton training.
 This is a language programme using speech, signs and symbols, providing basic communication and everyday vocabulary which helps develop language and literacy skills.
 We have trained staff to deliver this in-house to ensure consistency and to tailor training for particular appropriate environments in which individuals are living.
 We also feel that it is important to use local knowledge and expertise.
 We have close links with the primary care teams and foster relationships to share best practice.

 When a person moves into The Maples, their unique autism profile is explored in depth.
 By focusing on social interaction, communication, flexibility of thought and sensory issues, we can evaluate the impact of autism on daily functioning and offer strategies to support this.
 Initial autism referrals are generally made via a Local Health Authority or Social Services.

 Our autism services place a high value on promoting life skills and independence among its service users who are encouraged to take an active part in organising events and activities.

 All service users enjoy access to a broad range of developmental activities and life skills including sports, crafts, music, arts and IT.
 Community inclusion is a priority, and service users are encouraged to visit local shops and leisure amenities on a regular basis.
-Service users also have access to vocational support, psychology and psychiatry services, and speech and language therapy.

 For more information: